You can reduce your risk of prostate cancer if you:

 - Choose healthy foods over supplements.
 No studies have shown that supplements play a role in reducing your risk of prostate cancer.
-While there has been some interest in vitamins and minerals, such as vitamin E and selenium, to lower prostate cancer risk, studies haven't found a benefit to taking supplements to create high levels of these nutrients in your body.
 Instead, choose foods that are rich in vitamins and minerals so that you can maintain healthy levels of vitamins in your body.

 Exercise most days of the week.
 Exercise improves your overall health, helps you maintain your weight and improves your mood.
-There is some evidence that the men who get the most exercise have a lower incidence of prostate cancer when compared with men who get little or no exercise.
+There is some evidence that men who don't exercise have higher PSA levels, while men who exercise may have a lower risk of prostate cancer.

 Try to exercise most days of the week.
 If you're new to exercise, start slow and work your way up to more exercise time each day.

 - Maintain a healthy weight.
 If your current weight is healthy, work to maintain it by exercising most days of the week.
 If you need to lose weight, add more exercise and reduce the number of calories you eat each day.
 Ask your doctor for help creating a plan for healthy weight loss.